+6.6 Growth inhibition assay.
 The effect of nanoparticles on bacterial growth was evaluated with P. aeruginosa strain PAO1 [25].
 Overnight cultures of P. aeruginosa PAO1 were diluted 1:100 into fresh LB media.
 Nanoparticle formulations/compounds were added at the indicated concentrations in a 96-well microplate.
 The plate was placed in a Molecular Devices SpectraMax i3x incubating plate reader set at 37 °C with shaking.
-Measurement of A{600} was recorded every 15 min for the duration of the experiment.
+Measurement of A600 was recorded every 15 minutes for the duration of the experiment.
 Readings are reported as means with error bars representing the standard deviations of triplicate analyses.